Installing and using WordPress plugins

 If you’re new to WordPress, you might be wondering — what is a plugin, exactly?

 Think of plugins like apps for your WordPress blog.
 They’re small programs or applications that each perform separate functions or tasks.
 Just as with smart phones, there are many companies and developers globally creating plugins for WordPress sites everyday.
 Many plugins are free, many are paid, and many have versions of both.

 At EmPress, plugins allow us to offer unique customization features for your blog.
 All of our themes look great on their own, but with the purchase of one of our plugins, you gain access to additional features and functionality that can take your site to the next level.

 HOW TO INSTALL A PLUGIN

 1. Download your plugin .zip file.
-This is the file that was sent to you via your purchase receipt once you finalized your checkout process.
-You can also access your plugin .zip files in the My Account settings at empressthemes.com.
+This is the file that was emailed to you via your purchase receipt once you finalized your checkout process.
+You can also access your plugin .zip files in the My Account settings at empressthemes.com/account.